VRHIKKY/VketCloudSDK_Documents/source/docs/Unity/HEOPlayer.en.md

 # HEOPlayer
 ![HEOPlayer](img/HEOPlayer.jpg)

 HEOPlayer specifies the spawn point of the player.
-There will be only one HEOPlayer in a Scene.
+There can only be one HEOPlayer in a Scene.

 The spawn point will be shown as follows.